 The camera has excellent video capabilities with full 1080p HD at frame rates of 24, 25, & 30 per second.
 Movies are recorded in stereo sound.

 There is a robust list of accessories available from Nikon.
 Along with the previously mentioned EVF you can purchase a Wireless Mobile Adapter to give the camera wireless capabilities.
 You can also add a wireless remote control, a lens shade with filter adapter (46mm filters) and a leather or vinyl case.

-As an $1,100 camera it has a very robust feature set that would be desirable to many photographers, especially those looking for a good street camera or small second camera.
-At that price, it does give one pause but as a $399 camera it is a must have as it would be difficult to find all these features in a camera of this size from other manufactures.
+As a $1,100 camera, it has a very robust feature set that would be desirable to many photographers, especially those looking for a good street camera or small second camera.
+At that price, it does give one pause but as a $399 camera it is a must have as it would be difficult to find all these features in a camera of this size from other manufacturers.
 I don’t know the reason for the price drop, either it is being discontinued due to poor sales or the Coolpix B is ready to be announced.
 I’m just glad it was reduced.